Skip to main content

 info

-Check the module structure to learn more about the structure of EverShop modules.
+Refer to the module structure documentation to learn more about the structure of EverShop modules.

 EverShop pages are located in the pages folder of each module.
-Below is an example of a page in the pages folder of the catalog module:
+Below is an example of the page structure in the catalog module:

 catalog